hashkat/hashkat/docs/tutorial01.md

 ![Cumulative Degree Distribution](/img/tutorial01/cumulative-degree_distribution_month_002.svg =1x  "Cumulative Degree Distribution")

+As expected, most entities have an in-degree of 10, an out-degree of 10, and a cumulative degree of 20.

 Note that you can save your plots as .svg files by typing in the commands

 `set term svg`

 `set output 'filename.svg'`

-when you first start up gnuplot and prior to actually plot the data.
+when you first start up gnuplot and prior to actually plotting the data.

 ## Visualization